 Found inSunday inserts, apps, brand sitesStore circulars, store apps

 The stacking rule is the one that matters.
 Most major retailers allow one manufacturer coupon AND one store coupon on the same item.
-You don’t choose between them.
-You use both.
+You don’t have to pick between them; you use both.

 Where to Find Manufacturer Coupons